aleksasavic312/network-security-lab/README.md

 * **Standard named (`SSH_MIKAN`):** permits SSH to Router B only from odd-numbered hosts of the LAN's lower range, the last usable host is denied at all times.
-* **Extended named (`MIKAN`):** anti-spoofing filter blocking SSH to Router A and ICMP to the CONFERENCE-ROOM and EMPLOYEE LANs from bogon sources (RFC 1918 A/B/C, multicast, 127.0.0.0/8), with host PC6 whitelisted; inbound EIGRP updates to those LANs are dropped.
+* **Extended named (`MIKAN`):** anti-spoofing filter blocking SSH to Router A and ICMP to the KONFERENCIJSKA_SALA and ZAPOSLENI LANs from bogon sources (RFC 1918 A/B/C, multicast, 127.0.0.0/8), with host PC6 whitelisted; inbound EIGRP updates to those LANs are dropped.

 ### 7. Site-to-Site IPsec VPN
-* Encrypted tunnel on **Router B** protecting traffic between LAN B and the EMPLOYEE LAN, scoped by a crypto ACL.
+* Encrypted tunnel on **Router B** protecting traffic between LAN B and the ZAPOSLENI LAN, scoped by a crypto ACL.
 * **IKE Phase 1:** AES-256, SHA-1, pre-shared key, DH group 5, 36000 s lifetime.
 * **IKE Phase 2:** transform set `VPN-SET` (`esp-aes` + `esp-sha-hmac`) bound via crypto map `VPN-MAP`.